CalmDownVal/signal/readme.md

 - ✅ supports async handlers with serial and parallel invocation strategies
 - ✅ does not rely on class inheritance or mixins
-- ✅ written with TypeScript in mind
+- ✅ written and compatible with TypeScript
-- ✅ tiny, without any dependencies
+- ✅ tiny, without any dependencies (~1.5 kB)
 - ✅ smoothly integrates with standard event emitters
 - ✅ does not rely on string event names, which are much harder to use with autocompletion or type-checking and present a frequent source of silly bugs